 Food Allergy Week

 The City’s Environmental Health Services team participates in Food Allergy Week, an annual initiative of Allergy & Anaphylaxis Australia that aims to raise awareness about food allergies, to help reduce the risk for those living with a food allergy.

 Allergies are becoming increasingly common throughout Australia, affecting one in three people.
 An allergy occurs when a person’s immune system reacts to substances which can create a mild to potentially life threatening reaction.
 These common substances are known as allergens and are found in foods, and also house dust mites, pets, pollen, insects, mould and some medicines.

-In Australia food allergies affect 1 in 10 babies, 6% of children and an estimated 2% of adults.
-The nine most common food allergens cause 90% of reactions include milk, egg, peanut, tree nuts, fish, shellfish, soy, wheat and sesame.
+In Australia food allergies affect one in 10 babies, 6 per cent of children and an estimated 2 per cent of adults.
+The ten most common food allergens cause 90 per cent of reactions include milk, egg, peanut, tree nuts, fish, shellfish, soy, wheat, sesame and lupin.

 It is important to understand that allergic reactions are not only triggered from ingesting food.
 Some extremely sensitive individuals can react to the smell of particular foods being cooked or even kissing someone who has eaten the food they are allergic to.

 Allergic reactions may occur almost immediately after being exposed to the food product although most often will occur within 20 minutes to two hours.
 The allergic reaction may initially appear mild but can progress very quickly.
 The most dangerous reaction is anaphylaxis, which involves the respiratory system and/or cardiovascular system.

 Symptoms of a mild allergic reaction include:

 - hives, welts or body redness